grease-xmr/grease/docs/src/20_circuits.typ

 After receiving the publicly visible values and ZK proofs from the peer, the Grease protocol requires the ZKP verification operations to ensure protocol conformity.

 Once verified, the variables listed in @tbl-init-after must be stored.
-With these outputs the the initialization stage is complete and the channel is open.
+With these outputs the initialization stage is complete and the channel is open.
 The peers can now transact and update the channel state or close the channel and receive the locked XMR value in the *Monero Refund Wallet*.

 #figure(